Princess Louise of Prussia (1770–1836): Her daughter and Prince Wilhelm of Prussia

 Their sons were raised as Catholics, while their daughters were raised in Louise's Calvinist faith.
 The children were closely brought up alongside their Hohenzollern cousins, as they were similar in age; their eldest son became the playmate of Prince Wilhelm, future Emperor of Germany.
 Wilhelm lived for some time in Königsberg and became greatly attached to their daughter Elisa, as she was a comfort to him during the loss of his mother in 1810; as he became older, Wilhelm desired to marry her.
 To boost her suitableness, there were talks of Elisa being adopted by the childless Alexander I of Russia or by her uncle Prince Augustus of Prussia, but both plans failed to win the support of all parties involved.
 Learned men of the Prussian court also attempted to trace her ancestry in the hopes of discovering her relation to Polish kings; this failed when others denied the claims of royal Polish ancestry.
 Their wish for marriage was thus denied by King Frederick William III, as she was considered of insufficient rank despite her mother's birth.
 Adoption to them would have been unsuitable as it would not change "the blood" of Elisa.
 Another factor was the influence of the Mecklenburg relations of the deceased Queen Louise in the German and Russian courts, who were not fond of Elisa's father and against the possible marriage.
-Furthermore, Elisa was considered not sufficiently royal because her father was not a reigning prince.
+Furthermore, Elisa was considered insufficiently royal because her father was not a prince from a reigning or formerly reigning house, which were regarded as acceptable.

 Thus, in June 1826, Wilhelm's father felt forced to demand the renunciation of a potential marriage to Elisa.
 Wilhelm spent the next few months looking for a more suitable bride, but did not relinquish his emotional ties to Elisa.
 He was sent off to the Weimar court to look for a suitable wife, where he wed Princess Augusta of Saxe-Weimar-Eisenach, fourteen years his junior on 11 June 1829.
 This marriage would prove to be unhappy.
 Wilhelm saw his cousin, Elisabeth, for the last time in 1829.
 She died of tuberculosis five years later, unmarried.